BhallaLab/moose/docs/source/user/py/tutorials/ChemicalBistables.rst

     python filename.py [gsl | gssa | ee]

-Where ``gsl`` is Gnu Scientific Library's deterministic solver, ``gssa`` stands for Gillespie stochastic simulation algorithm, and ``ee`` is the exponential euler algorithm.
+Where:

+ - gsl: This is the Runge-Kutta-Fehlberg implementation from the GNU Scientific Library (GSL).
+It is a fifth order variable timestep explicit method.
+Works well for most reaction systems except if they have very stiff reactions.
+ - gssl: Optimized Gillespie stochastic systems algorithm, custom implementation.
+This uses variable timesteps internally.
+Note that it slows down with increasing numbers of molecules in each pool.
+It also slows down, but not so badly, if the number of reactions goes up.
+ - Exponential Euler:This methods computes the solution of partial and ordinary differential equations.

-All the following examples can be run with either of the three solvers, which in some cases produces a different outcome.
-However, simply running the file without the optional argument will by default use the ``gsl`` solver.
+All the following examples can be run with either of the three solvers, each of which has different advantages and disadvantages and each of which might produce a slightly different outcome.

+Simply running the file without the optional argument will by default use the ``gsl`` solver.
 These ``gsl`` outputs are the ones shown below.

+|
+|

 Simple Bistables
 ================